 Beautiful Mistake (2000)

-The key musicians from the extraordinary end-of-millennium flowering of Welsh music (Manic Street Preachers, Super Furry Animals, Catatonia, Derrero, Tystion, Dafydd Iwan, Gorkys Zygotic Mynci, Fernhill etc) interact and perform John Cale songs, with the brilliant Garnant experimentalist himself on organ and piano, in the Coal Exchange and various other Cardiff locations.
-Directed with panache by Marc Evans, an important figure as the first signs of a long-awaited distinctive Welsh Cinema emerge, the film doesn’t look at Cardiff through the rose-tinted lens of Torchwood or a tourist brochure.
+In the Coal Exchange and various other Cardiff locations, the key musicians from the extraordinary end-of-millennium flowering of Welsh music (Manic Street Preachers, Super Furry Animals, Catatonia, Derrero, Tystion, Dafydd Iwan, Gorkys Zygotic Mynci, Fernhill etc) interact and perform John Cale songs, with the brilliant Garnant experimentalist himself on organ and piano.
+Directed with panache by Marc Evans, an important figure as the first signs of a long-awaited distinctive Welsh Cinema emerge, the film doesn’t look at Cardiff through the rose-tinted lens of a tourist brochure.
 The viewer is left wondering whether this ‘beautiful mistake’ might in fact be ugly – and deliberate.